 Toa large extent this is a planned sequence of events to help the perfumergenerate ideas for new fragrances.
 While there is a high degree of creativity

 and serendipity involved, (Chanel nr 5 is rumoured to have been the result of a mistake in the dosage of a certain ingredient) we can still see a carefully planned sequence of events,a managed business process with perfumers at the core of the operation.
 Serendipity and predictability co-exist.

 We can learn from this narrative how to best facilitate both the seemingly random nature of serendipitous ideas and the rigour of progressing an idea from its inception to commercialisation.
 At the front end the question is how do we increase the chances of serendipity?

 Our research shows that the basic ingredients for successful innovation is increasing the diversity of inputs and the number of interactions between them.
 That is why we find that in urban environments creativity flourishes because the high density and proximity of people causes more interactions between them.
 In businesses there are ways to facilitate this in terms of workplace design, e.g. Steve Jobs decision to place the bathrooms in the centre of the Pixar Atrium because it makes people run into one another during the day, but also in an organisational sense when people collaborate on innovation challenges.

-We find there are generally four principles that help to facilitate serendipity in the innovation process:
+Four principles that help to facilitate serendipity in the innovation process

 1. Selecta diverse group of people